 The Process – FAQ’s

 Of course you can.
-I have lots of samples, and if I don’t have something, it can be made
+I have lots of samples, and if I don’t have something, it can be made.
+You can arrange your visit here.

 Allow about 8 weeks for the ring to be made

-Yes I do, I can meet you in my workshop in Skibbereen and I meet customers in Cork city too.
+Yes I do, I can meet you in my workshop in Skibbereen or we can schedule a meeting online.

 Yes I offer all bands to be engraved with the inscription of choice, usually the date and/or name or initials, but if you have a special message you would like to have engraved that can be arranged as long as it fits.
 There is no extra charge for this, it’s all part of the service.
 If you are looking for more than that, see here